ketankshukla/COMP661/Module 1 Assignment/question_3.md

 To run this program:

-1. Ensure you have Python installed on your machine.
-2. Copy the code into a Python file (e.g., `algorithm_performance.py`).
-3. Execute the script using Python from your command line or terminal:
+1. Execute the script using Python from your command line or terminal:
    ```bash
    python algorithm_performance.py
    ```
-4. Observe the results and choose to run again or exit when prompted.
+2. Observe the results and choose to run again or exit when prompted.

 ### Example Output